ivangfr/springboot-react-jwt-token/README.md

 - **order-api**

-  - Open a terminal and navigate to `springboot-react-jwt-token/order-api` folder;
+  - Open a terminal and navigate to the `springboot-react-jwt-token/order-api` folder;

   - Run the following `Maven` command to start the application:
     ```